xwying/torchshow/README.md

-## What's New in v0.4.0
+## What's New in v0.4.1
-- TorchShow will now automatically check if running in an ipython environment (e.g. jupyter notebook). `ts.inline()` is removed since it is no longer needed.
-- Fix a bug where binary mask will be inferred as categorical mask.
-- Optimize the logic to handle a few corner cases.
+- Now you can get richer information from a pixel (e.g. raw pixel value) by hovering the mouse over the pixels ([Example](#6-examine-the-pixel-with-richer-information)).
+- Fix the unexpected colors around the contour while visualizing categorical masks.

 See the complete [changelogs](changelogs.md).